 This course is a continuation of the course of study outlined in Broadcast/ TV 1.
 At the end of this course, students are given a nationally recognized NOCTI assessment to certify they have a foundation in basic broadcasting and television production.
 Based on their score, students may be eligible to earn three college credits.
+Check out the TV studio, editing room and some action shots HERE and short video HERE.
 This course is not credited toward the English requirement for graduation.
 This course meets the 21st Century Life and Career Skills credit requirement for graduation.